Campus — Campus is capitalized when it is part of the name of our campuses.

 Christenberry Fieldhouse — Athletic building on the Forest Hills Campus.
 Fieldhouse is always one word.

-Colleges — Augusta University colleges are written on first reference, for example: the Medical College of Georgia at Augusta University; the Pamplin College of Arts, Humanities and Social Sciences at Augusta University; the College of Education at Augusta University.
-Second and subsequent references: the Medical College of Georgia or MCG; Pamplin College or Pamplin, College of Education, respectively.
+Colleges —Augusta University colleges are written on first reference, for example: School of Computer and Cyber Science, the Medical College of Georgia at Augusta University; the Pamplin College of Arts, Humanities and Social Sciences at Augusta University; the College of Education at Augusta University.
+Second and subsequent references: Medical College of Georgia or MCG; Pamplin College or Pamplin, College of Education, respectively.

 Satellite Campuses: Southwest Campus of the Medical College of Georgia at Augusta University; second and subsequent references: MCG Southwest Campus.

 Commas in a Series — Use commas to separate elements in a series, but do not put a comma before the conjunction in a simple series: The flag is red, white and blue.
 He would nominate Tom, Dick or Harry.

 Put a comma before the concluding conjunction in a series, however, if an integral element of the series requires a conjunction: I had orange juice, toast, and ham and eggs for breakfast.

 Use a comma also before the concluding conjunction in a complex series of phrases: The main points to consider are whether the athletes are skillful enough to compete, whether they have the stamina to endure the training, and whether they have the proper mental attitude.